theophiledutrey/obsidian-repo/Linux/Privilege Escalation.md

 }
 ```

 > Compiles a binary that spawns a root shell when executed by a script with SUID.
+Look [[UID]] for more details

 ---

-## Reverse Shell via C binary (signed)
+## Reverse Shell via C binary

 ```c
 #include <unistd.h>